banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 # Overview

 There are five basic sections to making a workflow in BonVision.
+These sections will be covered in more detail in individual articles which you can access from the sidebar.

 ```mermaid
 flowchart TD